Contra Roosh V. on Evolution

 Darwin also didn’t mention why the reproductive urge decreases when humans move from rural areas to cities.
 How can it be that bars, movie theaters, cafes, yoga studios, and sushi restaurants can diminish, delay, or outright halt a human being’s need to reproduce?
 Why do humans dedicate their lives—often during their most fertile years—to professions and careers and shallow social experiences in dense cities that hurt their ability to reproduce?
 It turns out that humans have this weird tendency, as civilization marches on, to develop specializations, activities, and gadgets that self-limit their reproduction or that of others, while at the same time becoming more energized at making money, accumulating possessions, having fun, and raising cute dogs and cats than having the maximum number of children they’re able to.

 Birth control is a way of satisfying your sexual desires without fulfilling their function of making babies.
-It feels good, but it isn’t good for you biologically.
+It feels good, but it isn’t adaptive.
 Cute dogs are another way of getting cheap emotional satisfaction.
-Humans are good at inventing addictive technologies, and this is a problem, but it does not contradict the theory of evolution.
+They resemble babies, but are cheaper and easier to take care of.
+Opiate drugs are another example.
+Humans are good at inventing addictive technologies.
+This is a problem, but it does not contradict the theory of evolution.

 Humans do not reproduce up to the limit of the food supply